gdivyagupta/Canadian_groceries/README.md

 This repository includes the following main files:

-- **data/raw_data**: Contains the original dataset as received.
+- **data**: Contains the original dataset as received.
-- **paper**: Contains the Quarto document, along with a reference bibliography file and the final rendered PDF of the paper.
+- **paper**: Contains the Quarto document, along with the final rendered PDF of the paper.
-- **scripts**: Includes SQL scripts for data cleaning and analysis (`data_analysis.sql`) and R scripts for visualizations.
+- **scripts**: Includes an SQL script for data cleaning and analysis (`exploration.sql`) and an R script for visualizations (`visuals.R`).
-- **other**: Includes the text script documenting LLM usage using ChatGPT.
+- **other**: Includes the text script documenting LLM usage using ChatGPT along with the sketches of the visuals generated using R.

 ## Statement on LLM Usage
 Aspects of the project structure, code, and paper outline were developed with assistance from ChatGPT 4.0.
-The conversation history from interactions with the language model is saved in `scripts/LLM_usage.txt` for transparency and future reference.
+The conversation history from interactions with the language model is saved in `other/LLM_usage.txt` for transparency and future reference.